Emile Francqui was born on June 25, 1863 and died on November 18, 1935.

-When the « Congo Free State » was set up, its first head of State, King Leopold II, appointed young officers to organize and run it.
-Emile Francqui was one of them.
-He took part in the fight against the slave trade and travelled throughout Katanga.
+When the « independent state of Congo » was founded, his first sovereign, King Leopold II, recruited young officers to organize his new state.
+Emile Francqui was one of them: he took part of the anti-slavery campaign and wandered through Katanga.

 King Leopold had recognized his talents: he sent him to China to negotiate a contract with a Belgian company, the establishment of a large railway network.
 Francqui arrived there in 1897 and stayed until 1902.

 As part of this mission, his most important business rival was Herbert Hoover, who later became president of the United States.

 When the First World War erupted in 1914, Emile Francqui was back in Belgium, where he became the Managing Director of the «Bank of Outremer».